Hostile Work Environment FAQs

 - Employee is called highly offensive slurs on a frequent basis for over two years and is ostracized and isolated after complaining to management.

-If you are frequently experiencing severe or pervasive harassment or threats at work, then you may be a victim of a hostile work environment.
-To discuss your potential claims, contact Nashville hostile work environment attorney Curt Masker for a Free Attorney Consultation.
+If you are frequently experiencing severe or pervasive harassment or threats at work based on a protected class, then you may be a victim of a hostile work environment.
+To discuss your potential claims, complete our online intake questionnaire for a free online case review.

 If you are enduring a hostile work environment, you need to take immediate action by contacting an experienced employment law litigator to discuss filing a complaint with the EEOC.